AI Answering Service For Towing Companies

 380 calls/mo, 46% intent, 25% lift 24/7 coverage captures the calls that happen after hours, during peaks, and while staff are busy.

-$150 average completed job value Average revenue per converted booking, job, consult, or appointment.
+$150 average completed job value Average value per converted booking, job, consult, appointment, or documented next step.

 Planning model only.
 Replace with real call logs, missed-call rate, job mix, service area, contract volume, after-hours rate, close rate, distance, truck availability, and actual average ticket.